 His path to self-realization and self-conquering included participating in nearly every American special forces toughest training — Navy SEAL’s most infamous “Hell Week” (three times), Army Ranger school, and Delta Force selection (twice).

 What I love most is the unique way he tells his story – just like his personality – everything is so real, authentic, raw, fearless, and in-you-face along with zillions of fucks and curses in between.
-You may not like the language or the words Goggins uses, in fact he doesn’t give a shit whether you like it or not, but everything he says strikes the chord, like a slap in the face, making you reflect on our own life, realizing that you leave so much on the table.
+You may not like the language or the words Goggins uses, in fact, he doesn’t give a shit whether you like it or not, but everything he says strikes the chord, like a slap in the face, making you reflect on your own life, realizing that you leave so much on the table.

 How does someone consistently push himself to his physical and mental limits all the time?
 Six lessons learned from the toughest man alive.
 Let’s hear the man’s own words.

 Comfortable is like fucking drug, once you get used to it, it becomes fucking addictive.
 And let’s say you don’t like to get up early in the morning to go running.
 I hated it.
 I still hate it.
 But you do that anyway.
 You live uncomfortably to gain growth physically, mentally and psychologically.
 And for a period of time your brain doesn’t like it, but it starts to realize: this is a new way of thinking.
 We are now doing things that we are uncomfortable doing.
 We are doing things that we don’t want to do.
 So the brain starts to slowly grow.

 You have to have friction in your life to gain growth.
 And the only way to do that is to make yourself uncomfortable.
 And get to the point where instead of running from the things you don’t want to do, you actually face them and start to gain more and more growth in your life.
 That’s how I approach all those things.

 Strengthen your mind and your resolve by voluntarily putting yourself through situations in which you struggle.
 Callus your mind the same way you do your hands.
 Take the path of most resistance every day of your life.